Maria-Clara-Bertoli/Document-Data-Capture/README.md

 🤖 This repository contains the implementation of an agent in a microservice based on REST API architecture capable of:

-🧑‍💻 Reading PDF documents from the **MongoDB** relational database; extracting data from tables present in these documents; inserting this data into the **SQLite** non-relational database; querying data in the database according to user requests.
+🧑‍💻 Reading PDF documents from the **MongoDB** non-relational database; extracting data from tables present in these documents; inserting this data into the **SQLite** relational database; querying data in the relational database according to user requests.

 ## 🛣️ Application Routes